Entity Matching using Large Language Models: Scenario 2: With Training Data

-\textbf{Sensitivity:} Similarly to the zero-shot scenario, we measure the prompt sensitivity of each LLM across all few-shot and rule experiments.
-We list this standard deviation in the lower section of Tables~\ref{tab:mean-results-fewshot} and~\ref{tab:few-shot-1}.
-Comparing the prompt sensitivity of the models to the zero-shot deviations across different prompt formulations, the average deviation from the mean has decreased for all models, suggesting that the additional guidance in the form of demonstrations and rules leads to more robust results overall.
+\textbf{Sensitivity:} We measure the prompt sensitivity of the LLMs as the standard deviation of the F1-scores across all few-shot and rule experiments.
+We list this standard deviation in the lower part of Tables~\ref{tab:few-shot-1} and~\ref{tab:mean-results-fewshot}.
+Comparing the prompt sensitivity of the models to the zero-shot deviations across different prompt formulations, the average deviation from the mean has decreased for all models, suggesting that the additional guidance in the form of demonstrations and rules leads to more robust results.